 - Sometimes people feel a little uncomfortable talking about how great they are for an hour.
 If this is you, invoke others – “My boss tells me that my writing style is great and colleagues often ask me to help explain more technical elements of a drug.”

 - Ask your own questions.
-Remember that, while this is an opportunity to show that you’ve done your research, it’s equally important for you to find out as much as you can and whether this job is for you.
+Remember that, while this is an opportunity to show that you’ll be an asset, it’s equally important for you to find out as much as you can and whether this job is for you.

 - Ask at least a couple of questions which start with “If I were to work here…” It helps to get your interviewer to visualise that eventuality.